cfabbrijr/fsopen2021/README.md

 # fsopen2021
-Repo to register work done on course Full Stack Dev Opne 2021 from Helsinki University
+Repo to register work done on course Full Stack Dev Open 2021 from Helsinki University